Michael-Free/PyDemo/README.md

 </div>
 ```

-All of the other pages in this demo will inherit this template and display other information between these two tags:
+All of the other pages in this demo will inherit this template: home.html, register.html, registered.html.

+It will display application information between these two tags in this file:

 ```
 {% block content %}{% endblock %}